Debt, Taxes and Politics:

 Debt and Taxes

-Does the Gross Federal Debt-to-GDP ratio chart change my view of the disconnect between tax brackets and gross federal debt?
-Not at all.
-There is a logic to the ratio increases within the historical context of two World Wars and the Great Depression.
+There is a logic to the Debt-to-GDP ratio increases within the historical context of two World Wars and the Great Depression.
 Likewise, the steadily decreasing ratio over the next 35 years enabled the tax cuts in 1964.
 In contrast, the Economic Recovery Tax Act of 1981 was followed by an 18-year secular bull market that began the following year and, paradoxically enough, by a reversal in the direction of the Debt-to-GDP ratio.
 Correlation does not imply causation.
 Federal tax revenues did decrease fractionally in 1982 and by a more significant 6% in 1983.
 But the recession from July 1981 to November 1982 (culminating in 10.8% unemployment) was a key factor in the revenue slippage.
-There were other epic factors that played roles in the reversal — among them the gradual transition from manufacturing to a service-based economy, the dawn of the Age of Information, and a gradual relaxation in both private and public concern about debt.
+There were other epic factors that played roles in the reversal — among them the gradual transition from manufacturing to a service-based economy, the dawn of the Age of Information, and a gradual relaxation of both private and public concern about debt.

-Click for a larger image Source for U.S. federal debt data: Budget of the United States Government.
-Click on a fiscal year link, and then find the link near the bottom labeled Historical Tables.
+Source for U.S. federal debt data: Budget of the United States Government.
 Table 7.1 presents the federal debt data since 1940 and includes six years of debt estimates.
 Treasury Direct is my source for the pre-1940 numbers.